wp-plugins/secsign/readme.txt

 Yes, it's free for the user and the WordPress admin - no matter how many users the site has.
 It's also free of advertising.

+= I enabled the SecSign ID Plugin and locked myself out =

+Do the following steps in order to disable the SecSign ID WordPress login:

+1. Open your WordPress directory via (S)FTP and rename the folder wp-content/plugins/secsign to secsign1.
+2. Reload the backend login page and login with your WordPress username and password.
+3. Important: Immediately rename the folder back to secsign.
+4. The SecSign ID WordPress Plugin is now deactivated.
+Click on “Plugins” in the main menu, look for “SecSign” and activate it.
+5. Adjust options in the SecSign ID settings.

 == Screenshots ==

 1. This is the login form in which you enter your SecSign ID shown in the smartphone app.